 However, there are a few gay bars and clubs to explore in Luxembourg (we're looking at you WOOF Luxembourg), as well as an annual pride festival (usually occurring in June) full of parades, parties, panel discussions, and movie nights to enjoy.

 Solo travel and room sharing

 At Intrepid, we want you to feel comfortable and welcomed whenever you book a trip with us, whether that's in Luxembourg or somewhere else in the world.
-If you're a solo traveler, we'll automatically pair you with a fellow solo traveler of the same gender according to your passport information for all accommodation purposes.
+If you're a solo traveller, we'll automatically pair you with a fellow solo traveller of the same gender according to your passport information for all accommodation purposes.
 If you're not comfortable with this and would prefer a different rooming arrangement, please advise us at the beginning of the booking process.
 If you'd rather have a room to yourself, individual rooms may be available on some tours.